-44% of FY students 'frequently' prepared for exams by discussing or working through course material with other students.
+38% of FY students "frequently" prepared for exams by discussing or working through course material with other students.

-How often do students interact with others who have different viewpoints or who come from different economic backgrounds?^b
+How often do students interact with others who have different viewpoints or who come from different backgrounds?^b

-69% of FY students 'frequently' had discussions with people with different political views; 62% of FY students 'frequently' had discussions with people from a different economic background.
+Among FY students, 75% "frequently" had discussions with people with different political views, 77% "frequently" had discussions with people from a different economic background, and 70% "frequently" had discussions with people from a different race or ethnicity.

-Campus Environments
+Campus Environment

-Do students use learning support services (tutors, writing center)?^d
+Are students encouraged to use learning support services (tutors, writing center)?^d

-82% of FY students said the institution 'substantially' emphasized the use of learning support services.
+78% of FY students said the institution "substantially" emphasized the use of learning support services.